ceph/ceph-csi/docs/deploy-cephfs.md

 However, not all KMS are supported in order to be compatible with [fscrypt](https://github.com/google/fscrypt).
-In general KMS that either store secrets to use directly (Vault), or allow access to the plain password (Kubernets Secrets) work.
+In general KMS that either store secrets to use directly (Vault), or allow access to the plain password (Kubernetes Secrets) work.